eminnett/da-nanodegree-intro-to-machine-learning/final_project/questions_and_answers.md

 The two resulting classifiers with their parameters were as follows:

 ```
-DecisionTreeClassifier(max_features = 3, criterion = 'gini')
+DecisionTreeClassifier(max_features = 2, criterion = 'gini')
 ```
 and
 ```
 KNeighborsClassifier(n_neighbors = 1, algorithm = 'ball_tree')
 ```

-Though they performed equally well agains the test data set, they didn't perform equally well when tested using `tester.py`.
+Though they performed equally well against the test data set, they didn't perform equally well when tested using `tester.py`.
 I will discuss this in greater detail in my answer to question 6.

 ### Question 4